Ada-Belgium is pleased to announce the program for its

 to promote the development and the benefits of open source solutions.

-The 2016 edition takes place on Saturday 30 and Sunday 31 January.
+The 2018 edition takes place on Saturday 3 and Sunday 4 February.
+It

 In this edition, Ada-Belgium organizes once more a series of